abhirockzz/fn-atp-event-notification-app/README.md

 ### Standalone

-To test without end-to-end Events integration, just simulate the instance creation and completion events by sending the sample payloads included in the source
+To test without end-to-end Events integration, just simulate the instance creation and completion events by using the sample payloads included in the source to invoke the function *manually*

-- To test instance creation event - `cat atp-create-start.json | fn invoke fn-atp-event-notification-app notifyonevent`
+- To test instance **creation** event - `cat atp-create-start.json | fn invoke fn-atp-event-notification-app notifyonevent`

-- To test instance creation completion event - `cat atp-create-end.json | fn invoke fn-atp-event-notification-app notifyonevent`
+- To test instance creation **completion** event - `cat atp-create-end.json | fn invoke fn-atp-event-notification-app notifyonevent`

 You should recieve the emails